 Now that we have discussed FHA loans and conventional loans, it’s time to talk about three other types of mortgage loans you may want to consider for an investment:

-- Bridge loans are used to get you to the closing table as quickly as possible while you secure long-term financing.
-They typically have terms of less than one year in length although they may be extended beyond that time.
-Bridge loans are more flexible than traditional financing options and are a great fit for foreign investors who may not have documented tax returns or income statements.
-Bridge loans typically offer interest rates between 7.5% and 10%.
+- Bridge loans are short-term loans used to get you to the closing table as quickly as possible while you secure long-term financing.
+They typically have terms of less than 3 years in length and are more flexible than traditional financing options.
+They are a common option among foreign investors and luxury condo buyers that require quick funding due to their financing fall through at the last minute, contractual obligations and/or to avoid losing their deposits.

 As you can see, an FHA loan isn’t really ideal for an investment property as this type of loan is meant for financing primary residences rather than investment properties.
-That being said, you can still rent out the property and turn it into an investment property after living in it for one year.
-If you are looking for more of an immediate investment, you may want to consider a conventional loan or other types of loans like bridge loans, hard money loans, or home equity loans from reputable lenders like Vaster Capital.
+That being said, you can still rent out the property and turn it into an investment property after living in it for one year or purchase a multifamily and live in one of the units.
+If you are looking for more of an immediate investment, you may want to consider a conventional loan or other types of loans like non-QM loans and bridge loans from reputable lenders like Vaster